Pilot Butte, SK

 Late charges are no longer applied however lost charges still apply.

-Replacement costs for lost/damaged items will be based on the value of the item and will include a non-refundable processing fee of $5.00.
+Replacement costs for lost/damaged items will be based on the value of the item.

 Patrons will be notified about overdue items by an automated message system, either e-mail, if submitted, phone or mail.
 1st notice after the due date.
 2nd notice 17 days after due date.
 Billing notice 31 days after due date (by mail only).